 Udell, a faculty member in OSU’s College of Agricultural Sciences, was one of 18 semifinalists in the annual Guthman Musical Instrument Competition, held at Georgia Tech in Atlanta in March.

 Udell’s Optron is a glass wand that looks a lot like a fluorescent tube.
 In fact, it started life as a shop light.
-It’s powered by 144 color LEDs and linked via a cloud of wired and wireless technology to amplifiers and distortion pedals, a videocam, and light- and motion sensors, all of which send digitized signals through an array of sound- and light-producing instrumentation.
+It’s powered by 144 color LEDs and linked via a cloud of wired and wireless technology to amplifiers and distortion pedals, a video camera, and light- and motion sensors, all of which send digitized signals through an array of sound- and light-producing instrumentation.

 A webcam placed in front of the performer uses computer vision (similar to that used in many self-driving cars) to track the light from the Optron and break it down into its red-green-blue spectrum.
 Then it translates the different frequencies into signals that trigger various sound effects—red for a glitchy “Wall-E” sort of voice, green for electronic noise and blue for bell tones.